YTangJeffrey/plainenglishplz/README.md

    ```bash
    npm run dev
    ```
-4. Open http://localhost:3000 in your browser, allow the camera, or upload a label photo to test the flow.
+4. Open http://localhost:3000 in your browser, allow the camera, or upload a label photo to test the flow (HEIC files are converted to JPEG client-side).

 ## Project Structure
 - `app/` – Next.js App Router pages and API routes.